Are you a beginner or an advanced skier wishing to improve your skiing?

 Forever is composed of nows. – Emily Dickinson

 The goal of yoga (meditation) is to cultivate the stage of sustained attention.
 Besides, you can think of meditation as being continually connected to the chosen object.
-In fact, I believe that the unfocused mind is an equivalent to death while skiing.
-On the other hand, skiing can be the meditation in motion.
+In fact, I believe that the unfocused mind is equivalent to death while skiing.
+On the other hand, skiing can be a meditation in motion.
 Your breath coordinates with movements.
-As you inhale you extend your legs, and as you exhale, you bend and retract.
+As you inhale, you extend your legs, and as you exhale, you bend and retract.

 Meditation Practice (between 5 to10 minutes)

-Just like breathing and exercises, you have to commit to this practice on a daily basis.
-To do so, just keep it simple and short.
-Contrary to popular belief, meditation practice is not about sitting in cross-legged in a lotus pose for hours with an empty mind.
+Just like breathing and exercises, you have to commit to this practice daily.
+To do so, keep it short and straightforward.
+Contrary to popular belief, meditation practice is not about sitting cross-legged in a lotus pose for hours with an empty mind.
 Conversely, the practice of meditation is about focusing your mind on an object.
 Typically, the meditation object is recommended by a qualified teacher.
-It can be a mountain, a rising sun or a water stream – just to name a few.
+It can be a mountain, a rising sun, or a water stream – to name a few.

-- Find a comfortable sitting or laying position (can use the chair)
+- Find a comfortable sitting or lying position (can use the chair)

 - Exhale on the count of four through your mouth as you slightly bring your belly button towards your spine